 3. To increase the students’ self-reliance, independence, and responsibility incorporating study skills, organizational tools, and appropriate consequences when needed.

-We would encourage you to speak with your child about the experiences we have in the classroom and to ask about what we do here educationally.
-If at any time you wish to speak with us or have questions about anything, please feel free to write a note, leave a message, e-mail, or call to set up a time to talk.
+I would encourage you to speak with your child about the experiences we have in the classroom and to ask about what we do here educationally.
+If at any time you wish to speak with me or have questions about anything, please feel free to write a note, leave a message, e-mail, or call to set up a time to talk.
 We look forward to a great year together.

 (815)399-8850 Ext.
 151